 In the alternative, you can also hike up the same route for free, but it’s about an hour at high elevation so be prepared to exert yourself.

-You can arrange your day at Macchu Picchu in a variety of ways.
-I chose to do the Wayna Picchu hike at 8am, so I went straight there after snapping a few pictures.
+You can arrange your day at Machu Picchu in a variety of ways.
+I chose to do the Huayna Picchu hike at 8am, so I went straight there after snapping a few pictures.
 I found the hike to be the best part of my Machu Picchu experience and would highly recommend it.
 Only 200 people are allowed in twice per day so you must book in advance.
 You have to sign a guide book before entering and when leaving, so they know you made it out alive.
 DUN DUN DUN!

-Afterwards I signed up for a guided tour of the ruins, which was very informative.
+After hiking Huayna Picchu, I signed up for a guided tour of the ruins, which was very informative.
 There are a ton of guides on site right as you’re going in so even if you didn’t book in advance you will have no problem finding someone to walk around with you, and it really helps to have someone explain what you’re looking at.

-While you can go in and out, and many do to dine in the hotel right outside the premises for lunch, be aware that you only have three entries per ticket, and there are no restrooms within the ruins so you have to exit, and pay to use the facilities.
+While you can go in and out, and many do to dine at the Sanctuary Lodge for lunch, be aware that you only have three entries per ticket, and there are no restrooms within the ruins so you have to exit each time you want to use the restroom, and pay to use the facilities.
 Time your day out accordingly.

 You can also get the famous Machu Picchu passport stamp at a table right by the entrance, don’t leave without it!

-Be aware that food is technically permitted within the ruins.
+Be aware that food is technically not permitted within the ruins.
 I personally might have passed out had I not had a small sandwich to sustain me through the morning hike, and my philosophy is generally that it’s better to ask for forgiveness than permission, just make sure not to be blatant about your munching and you should be fine.
 Also, please don’t litter.
 This is a beautiful place and it deserves to stay that way.